 sudo apt install beekeeper-studio -y

-Debian 12 and Debian 11 can create an extra beekeeper-studio-app.list file during package install.
-If a later apt update reports duplicate Beekeeper repository entries, remove that extra file and rerun APT with the cleanup command shown later in this article.
+Debian 12 and Debian 11 still provide apt-key, and the Beekeeper package post-install script can create an extra legacy beekeeper-studio-app.list file.
+If a later apt update reports duplicate Beekeeper repository entries, use the duplicate-source cleanup command to remove the legacy source and any leftover legacy key.

 apt-cache policy beekeeper-studio